-What do you do when your Gmail account is nearly full?
-You can either purchase additional storage from Google (they charge $5 per year for 20 GB) or a cheaper alternative is that you scan your Gmail mailbox for messages that contain large file attachments and delete (or forward) all the useless messages to recover precious space.
+What do you do when your Gmail account storage is nearly full?
+You can either purchase additional storage space from Google – they charge $5 per year for 20 GB – or a cheaper alternative would be that you scan your Gmail mailbox for messages that contain large file attachments and delete (or forward) all the bigger messages and recover precious space.

 The problem is how do you find these bulky messages in your mailbox when Gmail doesn’t offer an option to sort and filter messages by size?

-In the past, I have shared both software tools and web apps that help you quickly track the space-hogging emails in your Gmail account but there’s a new option now that requires no setup and you don’t even have to grant access to your Gmail account to a third-party for analysis – this option is called Google Docs.
+In the past, I have shared both software tools and web apps that help you quickly track the space-hogging emails in your Gmail account but there’s a better option – you can use Google Scripts inside Google Docs to find all the space-hogging attachments inside Gmail in 2 minutes.

 Sort GMail Messages by Size of Attachments